tbelpaeme/HRI2022-EU-meet-up/index.md

 ## Accommodation

 Barcelona offers a wide range of accommodation, from cheap and cheerful hostels to upmarket hotels.
 We cannot make recommendations for hotels, but suggest to use the usual websites to find suitable hotels.
-The meet-up venue is very likely to be located in [the Poblenou neighbourhood](https://www.google.com/maps/place/El+Poblenou,+Barcelona){:target="_blank" rel="noopener"}.
+The meet-up venue is located in [the Poblenou neighbourhood](https://www.google.com/maps/place/El+Poblenou,+Barcelona){:target="_blank" rel="noopener"}.

 ## Chat with others